k9mail/k9mail-docs/docs/en/current/settings/folder.md

 * 1st Class
 * 2nd Class

-To learn more about how this setting is used, read the page [Folders](folders.md).
+To learn more about how this setting is used, read the page [Folder classes](folder_classes.md).

 ### Folder poll class
 Set the poll class of a folder.